Jim137/IMBA_Othello/README.md

 ## Introduction

-By now, please refer to [Proposal](https://github.com/Jim137/ComputationalPhysicsLab_FinalReport/blob/master/proposal/proposal.pdf) for the introduction of this project.
+By now, please refer to [Final Report](https://www.jim137.eu.org/files/IMBA_Othello.pdf) for the introduction of this project.

 ## Features